soapia/kwk-level-2-jquery-ajax-mini-project-teacher-l2/README.md

   - When a user hits enter/submits the input, the value they provided should be checked against the original search query to see if they guessed correctly based on the GIFs alone

 ##### Note:
-  - Giphy accepts '+' between words and it will search for GIFs that match both words (i.e. the single GIF returned for hamster+snake in the example at the top of this readme)
+  - Giphy accepts '+' between words and it will search for GIFs that match both words (i.e. the single GIF returned for 'hamster+snake' in the example at the top of this readme)
   - The provided styling will automatically resize `<img>` elements that are children of the `#gallery` DOM element